softspike/static_website/README.md

 Valid HTML and CSS is used wherever possible, and the use of non-validating code is kept to a minimum.

 ## Setup
+Navigate to HTML file location static_website/structure, highlight the document and click Open.

+OR

-Run the web pages in the development mode, inside folder static_website i.e.:
+Run the web pages in the development mode, inside folder static_website/structure i.e.:

 command line: